Reimagining Wedding Posing: Presence vs Performance

 How to choose a wedding photographer that will give you emotion-filled, timeless wedding photos.

-While there are some couples who highly regard the posed photos part of their wedding day, there’s been an uptick of couples who are craving to stay present throughout their day, and to capture images that feel like THEM.
+While there are some couples who highly regard the posed photos portion of their wedding day, there’s been an uptick of couples who are craving to stay present throughout their day, and to capture images that feel like THEM.
 They want photos to tell a story that is true to their day and their personalities.

-If you’re apart of the crowd that doesn’t want to spend 2-3 hours of your wedding posing in front of a camera then this blog is for you!
+If you’re apart of the crowd that doesn’t want to spend 2-3 hours of your wedding posing in front of a camera, then this blog is for you!
 Your wedding day is meant to be LIVED and enjoyed, and it’s your photographer’s job to capture it as it happens!

 The following are some key things to help you stay present throughout your wedding day, and still get incredible photos!